ashley-leung/monzo-interview/behavioral.md

 - Fast fix: Use a third-party API (2 days, but no control or debuggability)
 - Robust fix: Build proactive gap-filling (2 weeks, but guarantees correctness)

-I chose the slower, more robust approach.
+I chose the slower, more robust approach because:

-Reasoning:

-This system determined real-world rewards and brand trust A third-party dependency would make failures unexplainable and unfixable 99% accuracy wasn’t acceptable — we needed 100% correctness
+- This system determined real-world rewards and brand trust
+- A third-party dependency would make failures unexplainable and unfixable

+The tradeoff was:
+Time-to-market:
+2 weeks implementation vs 2 days with third-party API

+Simplicity and operational ease:
+Took on significant operational burden: monitoring gap-fill duration, RPC rate limits, startup latency Added complexity: chunked processing, checkpointing, error recovery, concurrent safety Needed runbooks for: startup taking >30 seconds, RPC provider outages, rate limit exhaustion third-party API would have eliminated all of this

-**Forthly**, I adapted the system design to replace reactive recovery with proactive gap-filling at startup:
+**Forthly**, I changed the system design to use proactive gap-filling at startup, instead of reactive:

 On restart, the system:
 - Checks the last processed blockchain block